Budibase/website/content/blog/ai-forms/index.md

 It’s worth noting that the situations where using AI to do this can be quite limited, as modern low-code platforms such as Budibase can simply output working form UIs based on the schemas of connected data sources, with a high level of customization.

-However, we may wish to utilize an AI coding agent to build form UIs for existing data in certain fringe cases where we need the flexibility of custom code, but are constrained by time or other development resources.
+However, we may wish to utilize an coding agent instead of an AI form builder to create custom form UIs for existing data in certain fringe cases where we need the flexibility of custom code, but are constrained by time or other development resources.

 For example, if we need our forms to be written in a particular language or framework for maintainability or interoperability reasons.

 Some of the specific coding agents we might rely on here include Claude Code, Cursor, GitHub CoPilot, and more.

 The more common option is using AI to generate a data model for our forms, before using other techniques, such as low-code development to build our UIs.
 The goal here is to greatly reduce time spent on boilerplate development tasks.
+At the same time, this approach typically offers considerably greater customization options when we create AI-powered forms.

 For example, Budibase offers us the ability to generate fully functional relational data schemas within our built-in database, based on natural language prompts.
-We can then autogenerate highly customizable form UIs, as we would with any other data source.
+We can then autogenerate highly customizable UIs, as we would with any other data source - leading to truly custom forms that leverage AI within workflows.

 ### AI-powered processing on form submissions